justeat/gulp-build-fozzie/README.md

 - #### `copy:assets`

-  Copies assets from from node_modules to the imported assets directory.
+  Copies assets from packages to the imported assets directory.

 - #### `css:bundle`